Walls – Direct to

 - PhoneStar acoustic insulation (1200mm x 800mm x 15mm)

 - PhoneStar Eco-tape (50mm x 50M)

 - Sound resistant plasterboard (2400mm x 1200mm x 12.5 or 15mm)

 - Adhesive foam and foam gun (approx. coverage per can is 15m²)

 - Secondary 6mm diameter hammer fixings

 - Flexible mastic or Acoustic sealant

 Please download the full installation instructions for soundproofing walls before commencing work:

 1. Make existing wall sound by removing any loose material.

-2. Bond PhoneStar to existing wall with a quick setting adhesive foam and butt the panels closely together.
+2. Hold PhoneStar boards in a landscape or horizontal formation and bond them to existing wall with a quick setting adhesive foam and butt the panels closely together.
 Do not leave any gaps between or around the PhoneStar layer.
 See Cutting and Taping PhoneStar.